 Fast forward 8 years and I’m down to a single Apple product: my MacBook Pro.
 Which is technically my employer’s laptop.
 From 5 Apple products to a single one.
 I’m not anti-Apple, but I’m definitely not an Apple loyalist anymore, and here’s why.

 Goodbye Apple TV, Hello Roku

-Getting rid of my Apple TV was a bit of a no brainer.
+Getting rid of my Apple TV was a bit of a no-brainer.
 This was actually the most recent Apple product to become obsolete in my house, and it’s all thanks to Disney+.
-With all the talk of The Mandalorian, I couldn’t sit around and listen to everyone talk about how good it is, so I got Disney+.
+With all the talk of The Mandalorian, I couldn’t sit around and listen to everyone talking about how good it is, so I got Disney+.

 (Side note: My Apple TV model also didn’t allow YouTube TV, which was also annoying.)